Where to go in Bali in 2023 (13 Must Visit Places)

 Admission: IDR 20K

 How to get there: By car or scooter, from Ubud or from Kuta.
-We travelled with a tour guide.
+We traveled with a tour guide.
 From Ubud: 1hour 10mins.
 From Kuta: 1hour 30mins.

 5. Bali’s Waterfalls